 The James H. Parke Memorial Fund, comprised of VAVS NAC member organizations, was established in 1976 to serve as the non-profit source of funds for a VAVS Youth Scholarship.
 Organizations, volunteers, VA staff and others continue to contribute to the Fund.

 The board of directors of the Fund annually establishes (in the early spring) the amount of the primary award and any secondary scholarships.
-The Fund communicates such and provides a nomination form to the Director, Voluntary Service Office (10C2) for distribution to Voluntary Service field staff.
+The Fund communicates such and provides a nomination form to the Director, Center for Development and Civic Engagement (10B2A) for distribution to Voluntary Service field staff.

 The Medical Center Director nominates a candidate for the award by submission of the nomination form to the President of the Fund by November 1.
 Nominations received after that date will not be considered.